 Method 5: Turn off add-ins

-1.Open the Office program showing the above error then click on Office ORB and then click on Options.
+1.Open the Office program showing errors like 1058-13 then click on Office ORB and then click on Options.

 2.Now from the left-hand menu select Add-Ins and at the bottom, from Manage dropdown select COM Add-ins and click Go.

 3.Clear one of the add-ins in the list, and then select OK.

 4.Restart Excel or any other Office program showing the above error and see if you are able to resolve the issue.

 5.If the issue still persists repeat step 1-3 for different add-ins in the list.

 6.Also, once you have cleared all the COM Add-ins and still facing the error, then select Excel Add-ins from Manage dropdown and click Go.